enricd/Learning/FastAPI/freecodecamp_py_APIs/Readme.md

 ## Query Parameters

 - We can add limit and skip parameters to the get functions to only return a limited amount of entries.
 Then we can declare those limits from the frontend/Postman as: "{{URL}}posts?limit=3&skip=2" for example.
+- These are implemented with sqlalchemy db search with the db.query() .limit() and .offset() mehtods.
+- We can also add search of terms with the ...&search=apple%20juice parameter and the sqlalchemy method filter and contains: "db.query(models.Post).filter(models.Post.title.contains(search))"

+## Env Variables

+- On windows, you can set them on Environment Variables
+- $ echo %Path%
+- From Python: import os; path = os.getenv("Path")

+- Create the app/config.py file, from pydantic import BaseSettings and then create the class Settings declaring every variable needed and its type, then settings = Settings().
+- Then instead of declaring the needed variables in the OS Environmnet Variables, we will create the /.env file which is the standard way to declare the app env variables more automatically

+## Voting/Likes System

+- We will create a new table for Votes with a Composed Primary Key of post_id and user_id so every post would be possibly liked only once from the same user
+- Create it with sqlalchemy in the models.py ç
+- Create the route routers/vote.py and create the vote() method to add or delete a vote
+- Create the post request in Postman

+## SQL Joins

+-- Query to get all posts info with the count of the num of votes for each one SELECT posts.*, COUNT(votes.post_id) AS votes
+FROM posts LEFT JOIN votes ON posts.id = votes.posts_id
+GROUP BY posts.id;

+-- Add "WHERE posts.id = X" to have only a single post

+- In sqlalchemy: "db.query(models.Post, func.count(models.Vote.post_id).label("votes")).join(models.Vote, models.Vote.post_id == models.Post.id, isouter=True).group_by(models.Post.id)"

+## Alembic - DataBase migration

+- db migrations allow us to incrementally track changes to db schema and rollback changes to any point in time.
+Alembic can also automatically pull db models from Sqlalchemy and generate the proper tables.

+- $ pip install alembic
+- $ alembic init ./alembic

+- go to alembic/env.py and add "from app.models import Base"
+- then change "target_metadata = Base.metadata"
+- we now need to add the db url to the /alembic.ini file but to add all secret info to it, we will do it through the alembic/env.py file, importing them from app.config import settings as we did in the database.py

+- $ alembic revision -m "create posts table"
+- this command will create a new version py file under the alembic/versions/ folder, inside it we will have to manually develop the upgrade() and downgrade() methods to setup the db table changes and rollback them.

+- $ alembic current    --> displays the current version for a db

+- $ alembic upgrade (REVISION_NUMBER)

+- $ alembic revision -m "add content column to posts table"

+- $ alembic heads     --> returns the last version
+- $ alembic upgrade head    --> sets the state up to the latest version

+- $ alembic downgrade -1    --> downgrades one revision
+- $ alembic downgrade (REVISION_NUMBER)  --> sets the setate back to that rev num

+- $ alembic revision -m "add user table"

+- $ alembic history

+- $ alembic upgrade +2
+- $ alembic upgrade head

+- $ alembic revision -m "add foreign-key to the posts table"

+- $ alembic revision -m "add last few columns to posts table"
+- add rules for updrade() and downgrade() for the remaining columns of posts

+- $ alembic upgrade head
+- $ alembic revision --autogenerate -m "auto_vote"
+- this command will compare the current latest state from alembic revisions and how are the model.py tables and will generate the remaining tables/columns, in this case, it will generate the votes table as it is in the models.py but we haven't created yet in Alembic.

+- $ alembic upgrade head

+- We only run alembic revision on dev, then test it and the push the revision files to prod and then alembic updrade head in prod

+## CORS

+- Go to chrome, google.com as a random website, open the developer tools and go to the console
+- $ fetch("http://localhost:8000/").then(res => res.json()).then(console.log)
+- It throws an error due to blocked CORS Policy, (Cross-Origin Resource Sharing).

+- To allow CORS in our API:

+- from fastapi.middleware import CORSMiddleware
+- set the app.add_middleware with it's parameters including the allowed origins, it's a safety practice to narrow it as much as possible and if it's a privat api for a specific frontend app to only put its domain there

+## GIT

+- Create .gitignore and add __pycache__, venv/ and .env
+- $ pip freeze > requirements.txt
+- ($ pip install -r requirements.txt)

+## Deploying to Heroku

+- Install the Heroku terminal on your OS
+- Login: $ heroku login

+- $ heroku create fastapi-unique-app-name     (from the app directory)
+- Now git remote will show two remote repos, the origin first one at github and the one on heroku.
+To push code to heroku and automatically deploy it there (when properly configured): $ git push heroku main

+- create the file /Procfile and add: "web: uvicorn app.main:app --host=0.0.0.0 --port=${PORT:-5000}

+- $ heroku logs -t      (to see the tail logs)

+- check heroku postgres tutorial
+- $ heroku addons:create heroku-postgresql:hobby-dev
+- go to heroku web and user account, then go to datastores and check the new postgres add-on instance
+- check the db credentials
+- go to the app instance > Settings > Config vars > set the env variables as we had them before

+- $ heroku ps:restart

+- We only run alembic revision in the dev environmnet and the push these revision files to the prod env after all tests are passed

+- $ heroku run "alembic upgrade head"

+## Deploying on Ubuntu Server (on Digital Ocean)

+- Create a Digital Ocean Droplet > Ubuntu > chepeast options > Create Droplet
+- $ ssh root@(IP_addr)    then password
+- $ sudo apt update && sudo apt upgrade -y
+- check py version
+- $ sudo apt install python3-pip
+- $ sudo pip3 install virualenv
+- $ sudo apt install postgresql postgresql-contrib -y
+- $ psql --version
+- $ su - postgres
+- $ psql -U postgres -d postgres -h localchost -p 5432
+- $ \password postgres    (enter psw)
+- $ \q
+- $ exit
+- $ cd /etc/postgresql/12/main
+- $ sudo vi postgresql.conf
+- optionally, under - Connection Settings - add listen_addresses = "*"  or  narrow it down to necessary ip_addrs
+- $ sudo vi pg_hba.conf
+- under Database administrative login by Unix domain socket, change the local method from peer to md5
+- then under IPv4 local connections we can add ip_addr for remote connections or 0.0.0.0/0 to allow all
+- $ systemctl restart postgresql
+- $ psql -U postgres
+- now we can login from root or any other ubuntu user to postgres under the postgres username
+- then try to connect to the ubuntu postgres db from the windows pc pgadmin

+- We want to create a ubuntu user with admin privilegees to not use root and also another user without privilegees to start the fastapi app without privilegees and less risks
+- $ adduser fastapi-admin      add psw
+- $ usermod -aG sudo fastapi-admin
+- $ exit
+- $ ssh fastapi-admin@(ip_addr)
+- $ mkdir app
+- $ cd app
+- $ virtualenv venv
+- $ source venv/bin/activate
+- $ mkdir src
+- $ cd src/
+- $ git clone (github-repo) .
+- $ sudo apt install libpq-dev    (pip error installing this package from pip)
+- $ pip install -r requirements.txt
+- $ uvicorn app.main:app      (errors as we haven't set the env variables yet)